 Sometimes, however, relying on erroneous information received from the system may be injurious to your immigration status.
 Consider the case of a young Indian gentleman who came to my office with a letter from USCIS in Phoenix asking him to meet with a deportation officer in three days.
 As a former INS Trial Attorney, I wondered, “Was the gentleman under deportation proceedings?
 (He stated that he had never appeared before an immigration judge.)
 And if so, were the proceedings still pending, or could there be a Final Order of Deportation based upon his failure to appear for a hearing?”

 And to my surprise, the deportation officer confirmed that my client was, indeed, subject to a Final Order of Deportation!
 I explained that my client had never received a notice to appear before an immigration judge, and that there must be some mistake.
 Sure enough, the court had sent the hearing notice to the wrong address, and when my client did not appear before the judge, he was ordered deported in absentia.

-What Can We Help You With - videos
+What Can We Help You With - Videos

-Green Cards Through Employment
+Green Cards through Employment

-Green Cards Through Marriage
+Green Card through Marriage

 Carl Shusterman served as an INS Trial Attorney (1976-82) before opening a firm specializing exclusively in US immigration law.
 He is a Certified Specialist in Immigration Law who has testified as an expert witness before the US Senate Immigration Subcommittee.
 Carl was featured in the February 2018 edition of SuperLawyers Magazine.